seanpm2001/Anime_Studio_Game-Studio_Docs/RepoData/Description/GitHub/OldVersions/README.md

-👁️‍🗨️️🎮️🎴️ The Anime Studio game studio software project.
+👁️‍🗨️️🎮️🎴️📖️ The official documentation source repository for the Anime Studio game studio software project.
 Part of the Anime Studio software project.